Key takeaways:

 • Door entry systems are commonly installed at apartments, condos, office buildings, student housing, and senior living facilities.

-No matter the type of property, every building needs a way to control access.
+Every building needs a way to control access, regardless of the type.
 As a property owner, manager, or developer, you need to make sure your building has a reliable way to get tenants, guests, and delivery carriers through the front door.
-In other words: You need a door entry system.
+In other words, you need a door entry system.

 In this complete guide to entry systems, we explore the four main types of property access solutions you can choose from.
 Then, we explain which features to look for in the best entry system.
 Most importantly, we give you a list of the best door entry systems on the market.